remote-cli/remote/README.md

 * remote-push: explicitly push local changes remote
 * remote-pull: pull a directory from remote to local
 * remote: execute a command remotely, after first syncing the local tree with the remote tree
+* remote-explain: explain your remote setup, explain what command actually will get run
 * remote-quick: execute a command remotely, without syncing the trees
 * remote-add: add another remote host to the mirror list
 * mremote: execute a remote command on all the hosts, after first syncing the local tree with the remote trees